melinda-z/CI-MS2-MovieQuiz/testing.md

 - Leader Board Scale When Hovered Over

-  Checked each name and scores scale when hovered over.
+  Checked each name and scores scale bigger in size when hovered over.

 - Go Home Button